One of a series of articles about the Poole-Bell House on Laidley Street in Fairmount Heights, San Francisco.

 Despite her obvious wish to distinguish herself from the woman she was buying the house from, the Widow Bell had many things in common with the Widow Poole.
 The two women were nearly the same age, in their sixties when the sale took place in 1906.
 Both had humble origins elsewhere, and each was the daughter of an Irish-immigrant mother who had been convicted and incarcerated.
 Both their lives had been transformed by the prodigious wealth-making of nineteenth-century San Francisco.
 Each had re-built fortunes from the financial messes their husbands had left them in death.
 Both women had adopted children, although under very different circumstances.
 And both had weathered disasters of impropriety and public exposure, although very different in scale and outcome.

 Teresa Bell did not gain her requested early occupancy; Annie Poole had sharpened her business skills over the previous decade managing her own finances and dealing in property, and she did not give anything away for free.
-Two days later, on 3 October 1906, Poole vacated and Bell moved in, bringing with her some of the massive furnishings from the huge mansion on Octavia Street, the so-called “House of Mystery” Pleasant had built in 1875.
+Two days later, on 3 October 1906, Poole vacated and Bell moved in, bringing with her some of the massive furnishings from the huge mansion on Octavia Street, the so-called “House of Mystery” that Mary Ellen Pleasant had built in 1875.

 Although she and the other members of the Bell family would continue to provide hot copy for the newspapers for years to come, this move marked the beginning of a time when Teresa Bell would marshal her resources and take control of her life and her finances, after most of a lifetime of being someone else’s dolly.